alishamanku/DS_Projects/README.md

 From the simplest to the most complex DS projects.
 It's all connected!

-Tip: All projects included Project Overview, and Project ReadMe.md Plus an extraK file, which means extra knowledge learning how my brain is think or learning projects and why I code the way I code
+Tip: All projects included Project Overview and Project ReadMe.md Plus an extraK file, which means extra knowledge learning how my brain thinks or learning projects and why I code the way I code

 #### ML PROJECTS
 - Project 1: Predicting Handwritten Digits: A Deep Learning Approach with TensorFlow